jortencio/pe_to_mqtt/README.md

 ## Limitations

-  - Currently only tested on a Puppet Enterprise Installation (PE 2021.7.3)
+  - Currently tested on a Puppet Enterprise Installation (PE 2021.7.9/PE 2023.8.0)
   - Only basic configuration is available for MQTT, (e.g. SSL not yet supported).
   - There can be some issues publishing facts/report data that is > 500 KB.
 This behaviour has been noticed for Puppet Primary Server/Compiler reports where reports published to the MQTT Broker seem to get lost when they are greater than 500 KB on EMQX.
 This is likely to be due to settings on the MQTT broker regarding max size limits for message payloads.